-If you’re a pro video editor looking for After Effects alternatives that don’t require a subscription, we’d recommend HitFilm Pro.
+If you’re a pro video editor looking for After Effects alternatives, we’d recommend HitFilm 2022.
 This video editor, compositor and VFX suite is non-linear, as opposed to After Effects’ layer based system.
-But it does offer a feature set that’s very similar to AE, for a one-off price of around £300.
-With that, you get 12 months of software updates and technical support, and a licence to run HitFilm on three computers.
+But it does offer a feature set that’s very similar to AE.

 Apple Motion is a macOS-only tool used for motion graphics, titling for video and film production, 2D and 3D compositing, and visual effects.
 It’s a good choice for Final Cut Pro users, as it’s closely intertwined with it, and has a similar interface.
 Most importantly, you can use Apple Motion to create templates and themes (ie. titles, transitions and effects) for use in Final Cut Pro.